Wilhelm Pieck: Early life

 Although the majority of the SPD supported the German government in World War I, Pieck was a member of the party's left wing, which opposed the war.
-Pieck's openness in doing so led to his arrest and detention in a military prison.
-After being released, Pieck briefly lived in exile in Amsterdam.
+After being released from protective custody he was conscripted into the German Army, serving on the Eastern (at the Neisse River) and Western Fronts (at the Battle of Verdun).
+His open opposition to the war led to his arrest and detention in a military prison.
+After being released, Pieck deserted and briefly lived in exile in Amsterdam.
 Upon his return to Berlin in 1918, Pieck joined the newly founded Communist Party of Germany (KPD).

-Weimar years
+Weimar era

 On 16 January 1919 Pieck, along with Rosa Luxemburg and Karl Liebknecht, was arrested in Berlin's Wilmersdorf district and taken to the Eden Hotel.
 Liebknecht and Luxemburg were then killed while "being taken to prison" by a unit of Freikorps.
 While the two were being murdered, Pieck claimed that he managed to escape.
 Due to lingering suspicions about Pieck's reported escape, KPD chairman Ernst Thälmann called Pieck before a party court chaired by Hans Kippenberger in 1929.
 The party court's decision was never published and Kippenberger was executed in Moscow after a secret trial in 1937.
 According to Waldemar Pabst (the officer who gave the order to kill Liebknecht and Luxemburg), Pieck did not actually escape, but was released in return for providing details about the military plans and hiding places of other KPD members.

-In 1922, he became a founding member of the International Red Aid, serving first on the executive committee.
-In May 1925, he became the chairman of the Rote Hilfe.
+During the Ruhr uprising, Pieck was sent by the KPD as a political advisor to the Ruhr Red Army.
+He was a founding member of the International Red Aid in 1922, serving first on its executive committee then as chairman from 1937 to 1941.
+In 1924 he became the first chairman of the Rote Hilfe, serving until Clara Zetkin succeeded him the next year.
+From February 1926 to November 1929 he served as political leader of the KPD's Berlin-Brandenberg district, but was removed from office and replaced by Walter Ulbricht for not supporting Ernst Thälmann during the Wittorf Affair.